sartak/advent-of-code/2023/README.md

 # Day 4

 Part 1 was quick and easy.
 Part 2 I ended up with an exponential solution (maintain a queue of card IDs to process; I could have at least cached the score of each card…).
 I had a working solution at 00:07:31 (which would have put me somewhere between rank 101-200), but it took too long to run so I assumed I hit an infinite loop.
 I faffed around for a bit, ran a release build (which still took 5 seconds), and got the star at 14 mins.
+(I'm much happier with the much better time complexity of my tidied solution.)

 # Results